ArcadeAntics/this.path/README.md

 ```

 This works for a lot of use-cases, except for interactive use where you
-probably aren't changing the working directory as you move from file to
+probably are not changing the working directory as you move amongst
-file, and it won't if your R script is stored on a website.
-Sometimes
+files, and it will not if your R script is stored on a website.
-it is convenient to have the working directory set elsewhere.
-This also
+Sometimes it is convenient to have the working directory set elsewhere.
-means that you cannot make R scripts that act like executables.
+This also means that you cannot make R scripts that act like

-For example, the Rscript executable needs to know its own path so that
-it can invoke the R executable.
-It would be bad practice for Rscript to
-change the working directory before invoking R, the working directory
-is **your** directory, not Rscript's directory.
-Similarly, if you made
-an R script that acts like an executable, calling other scripts in the
+executables.
+If you need to call other scripts in the same directory,
-same directory, you could not call those other scripts without the
+you could not call those other scripts without the original script's
-original script knowing its path.
+path.

 ### `utils::getSrcFilename()`